cloudmesh/cloudmesh-robot/documentation/source/marvelmind.md

 beacon you would like to use as your point (0,0, Z) in terms of the x and y value, respectibly.
 The other beacons will now remap themselves around this beacon on the dashboard interface.

-TODO: THis is not clear can this be documented with screenshoot and circle ... you add to screenshot

-TODO: provide guidance how to name the beacons e.g. stationary vs mobile beacone.
-HOW DID WE RENAME THEM.

 ![Figure 6](images/marvelmind/figure6.png)